‘ACOTAR’ TV Show Alert! New Update About Sarah J. Maas Adaptation Revealed

 What is A Court of Thorns and Roses about?

 A Court of Thorns and Roses is the name of the first book and overall series written by Maas about the Fae kingdoms in the fictional land of Prythian.
-The first three books in the ACOTAR series focus on Feyre, a human girl and primary provider for her sisters and father, who is taken to the Fae land of Prythian after she accidentally kills a Fae she mistakes for a wolf.
-Once in Prythian, under the guard of Tamlin and his best friend Lucien, Feyre learns that the majority of Prythian high lords are being kept prisoner “under the mountain” by an evil Fae named Amarantha.
+The first three books in the ACOTAR series focus on Feyre, a human girl and primary provider for her sisters and father, who is taken to Prythian after she accidentally kills a Fae that had shapeshifted into a wolf.

 As Feyre spends more time in the magical land, she discovers more dark secrets but also a sense of belonging for the very first time.
-As Amarantha’s power gathers, Feyre must decide whether she’s sticking with the humans or ready to risk it all for the kingdom she once feared.
+As Amarantha’s power grows, Feyre must decide whether she’s sticking with the humans or ready to risk it all for the kingdom she once feared.

 What is the status of the ACOTAR TV Show?